 Ladder safety for owner builders is an obvious WHS issue and can minimise serious injury on your

 site.
 Less than a two metre fall can be dangerous and many serious accidents from ladders are from short falls.
-Here are a number of great tips to keep safe while using a ladder.
+As ladder jobs are frequent in this game, here are a number of great tips to keep safe while getting up high.

 1. Always work within arm's reach of the task